zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 #### Light Intensity and Collision Coefficients

 Let us calculate the quantities typically used to characterize light scattering by a group of gas molecules.
 For simplicity, we shall assume that we are dealing with a single type of molecule; that way, averaging over shapes, sizes, and compositions of different kinds of molecules can be avoided.
-Thus, all that is left is to evaluate the contribution of molecules in various orientations.
+Thus, all that is left is to evaluate the contribution of molecules in various orientations \[[2](#references) (ch.
+18), [4](#references) (ch.
+6.5)\].

 Unless the entire group is placed into a uniform and parallel electromagnetic field, the orientations of the individual molecules are likely to follow a uniform distribution described by the probability density function